kubernetes-sigs/kubebuilder/docs/book/src/multiversion-tutorial/testdata/project/README.md

 ```

 ### Undeploy controller
-UnDeploy the controller to the cluster:
+UnDeploy the controller from the cluster:

 ```sh
 make undeploy